Who are CoppaFeel!?

 Signs and symptoms to be aware of

-Breast cancer can affect both men and women, so it’s important for everyone to be breast aware and to regularly check their boobs or pecs for any changes.
-Some of these changes can occur naturally or could be caused by other conditions, and won’t be a sign of breast cancer – so you don’t need to be worried of every change that you notice.
+Breast cancer can affect anybody, regardless of your gender, so it’s important for everyone to be breast aware and to regularly check their boobs, pecs or chest for any changes.
+Some of these changes can occur naturally or could be caused by other conditions, and won’t always be a sign of breast cancer – so you don’t need to worry about every change that you notice.
 But remember: if in doubt, get it checked out.

 Skin & tissue changes to be aware of:

-A lump in your breast – around 90% of breast lumps aren’t cancerous, which means that most lumps won’t turn into breast cancer, but it’s always a good idea to get it checked out by a doctor.
-Breast lumps can sometimes be a harmless buildup of fat under the skin (called a lipoma), or fluid-filled lumps (a cyst).
+A lump in your breast – most breast lumps aren’t cancerous, which means that they lumps won’t turn into breast cancer, but it’s always a good idea to get it checked out by a doctor.
+Breast lumps can sometimes be a harmless build up of fat under the skin (called a lipoma), or fluid-filled lumps (a cyst).
 You should still get any lumps you find checked out by your GP as soon as possible.

-Sudden changes in size or shape of your breasts – there are loads of reasons why your breasts may change in shape or size such as hormonal changes, where you are in your menstrual cycle, and breastfeeding.
+Sudden changes in size or shape of your breasts – there are loads of reasons why your breasts may change in shape or size such as hormonal changes, where you are in your menstrual cycle if you have periods, and breastfeeding.
 It’s also normal for one breast to be a different shape and size to the other.
 However, if you notice unexpected or sudden changes in the shape or size of your breast, it could be a sign of breast cancer.

 Changes in the texture of your skin – unexpected long-term changes to the texture of your breasts, including puckering or dimpling of the skin, may be caused by an underlying tumour.
 Skin dimpling, which can cause the texture of the skin to become similar to that of an orange, may be a sign of inflammatory breast cancer – which is an aggressive type of breast cancer, so if you notice this, don’t delay and see your GP as soon as you can.